-These lovely eggs may look like their meaty cousin, the scotch egg but no, the surrounding meat is in fact a spicy blend of beans and peas.
+These lovely eggs may look like their meaty cousin, the scotch egg but no, the surrounding meat is in fact a spicy blend of beans and chickpeas.

 Following on from his successful show on Food Network (Sky 262, Freeview 48 and freesat 403), TV chef Andy Bates is back with his first cookbook, Modern Twists on Classic Dishes which is out 31st October and packed full of his own take on simple, hearty British recipes.

 We gave his veggie scotch eggs a go.
 This recipe makes four.

 - 1 tbsp fresh coriander (we left this out)

 - Salt and freshly ground black pepper